TheThingsIndustries/lorawan-stack-docs/doc/content/reference/data-retention/_index.md

 weight:
 ---

-This reference contains information about how long {{% tts %}} persists device data.
-For inquiries about data privacy or data security, read on, or [contact us](cloud@thethingsindustries.com).
+This reference contains information about what access administrators and users have to data, and how long {{% tts %}} persists device data.
+For inquiries about data privacy or data security, read on, or [contact The Things Industries](cloud@thethingsindustries.com).

 <!--more-->

+## Important Terms

+To understand how data is secured in {{% tts %}} it is necessary to understand some important roles:

+**Infrastructure Owners**: Those with access to the hardware {{% tts %}} runs on.
+For {{% tts %}} Cloud and Community Edition, this is The Things Industries.
+For Enterprise and Open Source deployments, this is you, the customer.
+Formally, the **Infrastructure Owner** has access to all data stored in a database on the hardware.
+In practice, The Things Industries does not use this to access data in {{% tts %}} Cloud or Community Edition deployments.

+**Network Administrators**: Users with `admin` access in a tenant. **Network Administrators** have access to all entities in a tenant, including device secrets.
+In multi-tenant environments, tenants are completely isolated, and **Network Administrators** of one tenant have **no access** to other tenants.

+**Users and Organizations**: Users without `admin` access, and organizations, can access entities which they have [collaborator rights]({{< ref "getting-started/user-management" >}}) over.

-## Cloud and Customer Hosted Deployments
+## Cloud Deployments

 The following information applies to {{% tts %}} deployments hosted by The Things Industries, specifically {{% tts %}} Cloud and Dedicated Cloud.